InesHo/PRI-demonstration/README.md

 ![plot](https://github.com/InesHo/PRI-demonstration/blob/main/images/general_example.png)

-After you installed flowCore (see below) you can follow this Link to get to the demonstration: http://htmlpreview.github.io/?https://github.com/InesHo/Pri-demonstration/blob/master/code/demonstration_code.html
+After you installed flowCore (see below) you can follow this link to get to the demonstration: http://htmlpreview.github.io/?https://github.com/InesHo/Pri-demonstration/blob/master/code/demonstration_code.html

-To run this code in R you additionally need to install the flowCore package using via BiocManager.
-This can be done b running the following code in your R-Terminal:
+To run this code you need to install the flowCore package via BiocManager.
+This can be done by running the following code in your R-Terminal:
 ```
  if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")